 7. You’re using the wrong ad type for your goals: I often hear of advertisers disappointed in results when they use a video — maybe a great video — and don’t get the conversions they want.
 Well, that’s due to ad type.

 Use a video when your primary objective is getting a video view.
-Use a link (single link or carousel) when your primary objective is driving traffic or conversions.
+Use a link (single link or A carousel allows you to display two or more scrollable images or videos in the same ad, with the ability to link each to a different URL.) when your primary objective is driving traffic or conversions.
 Use an image when your primary objective is engagement.

 8. You’re not testing and experimenting enough: You ran one campaign, one ad set, or one ad and you didn’t find success.
 Maybe you tried two or three times.
 Don’t give up.
 Keep trying, but don’t keep doing the same thing over and over.
 Experiment.

-9. You’re not tracking data: If you’re not using the Facebook pixel, you’re pretty much screwed here.
+9. You’re not tracking data: If you’re not using the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads., you’re pretty much screwed here.
 You don’t know how many conversions are actually happening (no, Google Analytics isn’t enough), and you can’t optimize for a conversion as a result.

-10. You’re focused on the wrong metrics: People often ask me questions like, “What is a good CPC?
+10. You’re focused on the wrong metrics: People often ask me questions like, “What is a good Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links.?
 Or CTR?
-Or CPM?”
+Or CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.?”
 In a vacuum, these things don’t mean a damn thing.

 They are secondary or tertiary metrics.
 If your objective is website conversions, your primary concern should be your Cost Per Conversion, not CPC or CTR.